frederikwerner/open-adobe-analytics-components/Calculated Metrics/Linear Regression Line.md

-# Descriptive Name for your metric, same as file name
+# Linear Regression Line
 This metric gives you a simple Linear Regression Line to approximate your actual data for time series analysis.
 Think of the trend line in Excel.
 It can help to make trended data easier to understand.
-Created by @frederikwerner
+Created by [frederikwerner](https://github.com/frederikwerner) for [fullstackanalyst.io](https://www.fullstackanalyst.io/?r=g)

 ## Usage examples
 * Use with Unique Visitors to see where the traffic trend is headed.